Devasena

 In Tamil Nadu, Devasena does not enjoy independent worship, but is venerated as Murugan's consort in most of his temples.
 She plays a greater role in the Tirupparankunram Murugan Temple, believed to be the site of her marriage.
 In East India, Devasena is worshipped in the form of Shashthi, where she is usually worshipped independently.

 Etymology

-The Sanskrit name of the goddess Devasena means "army of the gods" and thus, her husband is known as Devasenapati ("leader of Devasena").
+The Sanskrit name of the goddess Devasena means "army of the gods" and thus, her husband is known as Devasenapati ("Lord of Devasena").
 The epithet Devasenapati is a pun, which also conveys his role as commander-in-chief of the devas.

 She is called Deivanai or Deivayanai (Tamil, literally meaning "celestial elephant"), as she was raised by Indra's divine elephant, Airavata.

 Legends and textual references

 In North India, Kartikeya is generally considered as celibate and unmarried.
 Sanskrit scriptures generally regard only Devasena as the consort of Kartikeya, while in Tamil Nadu, he has two consorts, Devayanai (Devasena) and Valli.
 Devasena is described as a daughter of the king of the gods, Indra, and his wife Shachi or at least the adopted daughter of Indra.